amasin76/code-motion/README.md

 ### Docker

-1. Pull the image and run the container
+1. Run in it a container

    ```sh
    docker-compose up